AllenInstitute/mouse-developing-vis-app/README.md

 # mouse-aging-app

-Code and reproducible workflows for building a pseudobulk gene-expression resource and interactive viewer for the Developing Mouse Visual Cortex dataset from the Allen Brain Cell Atlas.
+Code and reproducible workflows for building a pseudobulk gene-expression resource and interactive viewer for the Developing Mouse Visual Cortex dataset from the Allen Brain Cell Atlas. **You can access the app [HERE](https://molgen-shiny.org/dev_mouse_gene_exploration/).**

 ## Current workflow